 Cook the vegetable lo mein

-- Stir-fry the onions, garlic, ginger, chilli (if using), celery, carrots and cabbage very quickly in hot oil, just to coat them.
+Stir-fry the onions, garlic, ginger, chilli (if using), red pepper, carrots, green beans and cabbage very quickly in hot oil, just to coat them.

-- Then turn the heat down to a low simmer, cover with a lid and allow the vegetables to steam in their own juices until they are soft but not mushy (image 3 above).
-This should take about 5 minutes.
+Turn the heat down to a low simmer and add 1 tablespoon of water.
+Cover with a lid and allow the vegetables to steam until they start to soften (about 5 minutes).
 The moisture from the vegetables turns to steam which hits the lid of the pan and drips back down onto the vegetables, thus keeping them moist.

 The vegetables should not be dry, there should be quite a bit of moisture from the steaming process.
 However, keep your eye on the vegetables while they are steaming.
-If they look as though they are drying out, add a few tablespoons of water.
+If they look as though they are drying out, add another tablespoon of water.

 Can I add protein?